your-diary/ydl/README.md

 ## Contribution

-Contributions are welcome.
+Contributions are all welcome.

 When you would like to suggest a new feature or have found a bug, if you have a GitHub :octocat: account, please send a pull request or open an issue.
 If you don't, please send a mail :email: to [takahashi.manatsu@gmail.com](mailto:takahashi.manatsu@gmail.com).

+Also, translating this document is very much appreciated.